cincuranet/blog/_posts/2013-03-13-233189-custom-transactions-in-entity-framework-6.md

 category: none
 layout: post
 ---
-<a href="http://entityframework.codeplex.com/wikipage?title=Improved%20Transaction%20Support">Entity Framework 6 will come with a nice feature of being able to use custom transactions</a>.
+[Entity Framework 6 will come with a nice feature of being able to use custom transactions][1].
 You can either manually start new one with some isolation level (in fact this was possible even before, just little bit more code) or - and this is really nice, because I had questions about this (and did some custom hacks in Firebird's provider) couple of times.
 So I like it.
 And I like it also because finally the transactions are (at least in my eyes) of same importance as connections (where the support was good before).

 <!-- excerpt -->